 - Creating economic, social, environmental and/or political impact

 - Delivers services digitally by default

-- Introduces new services and design that makes interacting with the NZ Government surprisingly good
+- Introduces new services and design that make it surprisingly good to interact with the New Zealand government

 - A return on investment to the Fund

-There is a total funding pool for this intake of up to $300,000 + GST.
+The funding pool is usually up to $300,000 + GST but will be confirmed for each intake.
 The full amount may be granted to one grand idea, or split between multiple ideas from multiple candidates based on their relative value and merits.
 Funding may be granted to ideas at all different stages of the innovation lifecycle.